smaspe/smaspe.github.io/_drafts/issues_with_java.md

 ### `void`

-There is no such thing as a void type.
-There is `None`, but it can be affected to a variable
+There is no such thing as a `void` type, nor as a return type.
+There is `None`, but it can be affected to any variable, and is simply a `null` pointer.
+It is implicitely returned by functions that have otherwise not returned anything.

 ### Primitives